Saint Eadfrith and the Lindisfarne Gospels

 Next, show this page, the first page of St Matthew from the Gospels.
 Note the lack of colouring in two letters, while others are fully illuminated.
 This might be accidental, but it might also convey humility on the part of the artist, because only God can make something completely perfect - a similar idea to the designs used for Amish quilts or Muslim prayer mats, which have a deliberate imperfection.
 At the time this page was made, many Christians also used prayer mats in church worship, kneeling to face an easterly direction - towards Jerusalem.

-Provide the class with a variety of other examples of Christian symbols and their meaning - see for example, http://www.christiansymbols.net/ or http://en.wikipedia.org/wiki/Christian_symbolism or http://www.fisheaters.com/symbols.html.
+Provide the class with a variety of other examples of Christian symbols and their meaning - see, for example, christiansymbols.net or en.wikipedia.org/wiki/Christian_symbolism or fisheaters.com/symbols.html.
 Then set the task of creating a piece of artwork on a Christian theme, using early Christian symbols such as the Chi-ro, Alpha and Omega, fish, anchor or the Holy Spirit (shown as a wild goose, a dove or fire), using repeating patterns in the style of Eadfrith's repeating chalices outlines, or EF Escher.
 This could be done using traditional potato printing (or similar technology) or cut-and-paste techniques in IT.

 3. Literacy - creative writing